monofuel/mono-retropie/README.md

 ## TINKERBOARD S

-- image creation setup, and provisioning with ansdible after flashing is setup
+- so far, flashing the tinkerboard with the legacy 4.4 image then running the playbook works
-- TODO: setup image with ansible automatically
+- TODO: finish setting up building an image

 - EMMC instructions https://tinkerboarding.co.uk/wiki/index.php/Setup